 Grave Sites to Visit

-Owned and managed by the City of San Marcos, San Marcos Cemetery was part of an original 10-acre tract of land was purchased by the San Marcos Cemetery Association in 1876 for "$300 in silver coin."
+Owned and managed by the City of San Marcos, the San Marcos City Cemetery was part of an original 10-acre tract of land that was purchased by the San Marcos Cemetery Association in 1876 for "$300 in silver coin."
 It has had three additions since that time.

 Several of the bodies interred in the city's original cemetery located downtown were moved to the new location and others moved to cemeteries in the surrounding area.
 This is why some of the inscriptions predate 1876.

 The first recorded burial at the cemetery's present site was Major C. Rogers in May of 1876, although several early San Marcos settlers were buried in the northwestern part of the cemetery where they lie in unmarked graves.